Victims Compensation: Vital for Victims

 Following the NSW Government's announcement About how they will partially reverse the 2013 changes to the former Victims Compensation Scheme, Community Legal Centes NSW sent a letter to the Attorney General with suggested adjustments to the claims reassessment process.

 Community Legal Centres NSW wrote a letter to the NSW Attorney General with a series of recommendation based on the first 12 months of the Victims Rights and Support Act 2013.
+The Law Society of NSW have also put in a submission regarding the Victims Rights and Support Act 2013.

 Over 30 leading legal, human rights, health, community and women’s organisations joined together to file a complaint about the changes to Victims Compensation in NSW with the United Nations Special Rapporteur on Violence Against women, its causes and consequences, Ms Rashida Manjoo.